 The 39-year-old William Settle married 22-year-old Alice Crompton in 1909.
 The following year their son William was born with a daughter, Alice, born in 1912.

 William Settle junior joined the family business, even though he remained teetotal all his life.
 Each summer, Settle’s organised an outing for each of their pubs in a Daimler brewer’s dray.
 The body was taken off the dray and replaced by a coach body.
 The younger William would stand at the door of the coach and hand each man a shilling to buy his beer for the day.

 William Settle senior died in Newland Nursing Home on Chorley New Road on 26 January 1949, aged 80.
-The decision was taken to sell the Rose and Crown, its brewery and a tied estate of six other pubs.
+He left an estate valued at £37376 - or £1.2million in today's money.
+But the decision was taken to sell the Rose and Crown, its brewery and a tied estate of six other pubs.
 The business was bought by Dutton’s of Blackburn and the brewery was closed and converted into a paper works.

 The Rose and Crown closed in 1960.
 Cross Street still exists, just off Cable Street at the back of Turton Street.
 Some of the original buildings from the pub’s time still stand.
 A council estate was built in the 1930s but much of the area was cleared again some years ago.

 Bolton Evening News: “When Brewing Was A Family Affair” – 24 April 2003.
 Retrieved from the Bolton News website [link here] 12 September 2014.